AbsolemJackdaw/JackDawFramework/README.md

   - add javafx lib folder as library
   - add json jar as library
   - add framework jar as library
+> adding a library : go to file > project structure > library > click the +, pick java option, > navigate to jar or folder you want to add.

 ### get started with the framework
   - make one class extending GameStateHandler